CU-CloudCollab/aws-manage-lifecycles/README.md

 This functionality does not launch new instances.
 It can terminate EC2 instances (not RDS instances), if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.

+When stopping RDS instances, a snapshot will be created after the instance is stopped.
+Future enhancements to this system could make this more configurable.

 ## Lifecycle Policies

 EC2 instance lifecycle policies are specified by tagging EC2 instances with a tag named "lifecycle-policy".